 - Vicki Cowan, Assistant Vice President, Human Resources

-- Dr. Cory Blad, Chair of Sociology, Co-Chair Strategic Planning Committee
+- Dr. Cory Blad, Chair of Sociology, Co-Chair Strategic Planning Committee, Dean of the School of Liberal Arts

 This list continues to grow as new members are added to the Diversity Council.